susumuota/deeplbox/README.md

 - Support keyboard shortcut for local PDF files.
 - Detect paragraphs in PDF document (is there any convenient way?).
+- Rewrite with Jotai instead of Recoil and upgrade to React 19.

 ## Source code